 Below, you can find the updated content of the messages.fr.xlf

-element with target-language
+element with the target-language

 element with the target